KonstantinSKY/Selen/README.md

 ### New find method and simplified adding locators as method arguments

-In Selenium it was like this:
+In Selenium, it was like this:
 ```python

 driver.find_element(By.ID, "id")